kragen/derctuo/markdown/toolpath-optimization.md

 toolpath, C(P) is the object or range of objects resulting from executing that toolpath, and E(C(P)) is the performance of that object.
-But really C is also a function of the manufacturing process and the materials' properties; we could say C(P, T), where T is this description of the process and materials.
+But really C is also a function of the manufacturing process and the materials’ properties; we could say C(P, T), where T is this description of the process and materials.

-In some cases not enough is known about either the manufacturing process or the materials' behavior in use — T, that is — to simulate them with any confidence.
-In such a case we have a different design objective, one in some sense diametrically opposite to the "tolerances" section above: we want to know the cheapest and quickest toolpath that will reduce our uncertainty about the unknown variables.
+In some cases not enough is known about either the manufacturing process or the materials’ behavior in use — T, that is — to simulate them with any confidence.
+In such a case we have a different design objective, one in some sense diametrically opposite to the “tolerances” section above: we want to know the cheapest and quickest toolpath that will reduce our uncertainty about the unknown variables.
-So, for example, to shape something out of plastic clay so that it will work, we would like to use a toolpath whose results vary as little as possible over a wide range of plasticities, since the clay's plasticity varies rapidly over time and in different parts of the clay.
+So, for example, to shape something out of plastic clay so that it will work, we would like to use a toolpath whose results vary as little as possible over a wide range of plasticities, since the clay’s plasticity varies rapidly over time and in different parts of the clay.
 But, to find out what that plasticity *is*, we would like to use a toolpath whose results vary *as much as possible*.
 This is